CosmWasm/wasmvm/README.md

 This is then linked to the Go code when the final binary is built.
 For that reason not all systems supported by Go are supported by this project.

-Linux (tested on Ubuntu, Debian, and CentOS7, Alpine) and macOS is supported.
-We are working on Windows (#288).
+Linux (tested on Ubuntu, Debian, Alpine) and macOS is supported.
+We are working on Windows support with very low priority (#288).

 [#288]: https://github.com/CosmWasm/wasmvm/pull/288